 Audra, “Must have seen something she liked.”

 Kisses to both, Mani drives home in a haze, collects herself by the time she gets there.
 The twins are perceptive, if she came in with too much spacey face they would know something unusual happened.
 She’s not going to say anything, not her place to lick and tell.
-She pulls it off, the evening passes into bedtime.

 It’s Monday and time to take the twins to the New Orleans airport.